-As many of the IRL ballroom families weren't built up in the money department, they had to get thrifty and re-purpose the clothing they already had.
+As many of the IRL ballroom families weren't lucky in the money department, they had to get thrifty and re-purpose the clothing they already had.
 The costume designers kept to this resourceful ethos and sourced pieces in a similar vein.

 The fashion of pose is all about drama and theatricality.

 It was the chance for a queer person of colour to make a loud statement.
 Away from the prejudice they faced in the outside world.

 Ballroom was their way of being validated as a person.

 A powerful feeling to embrace.
 A life changing one at that.